openxla/stablehlo/docs/spec_draft.md

 in a particular order are packed together into a tensor (e.g. how these elements are aligned, whether they are stored contiguously, etc).

+**Function types** model functions and are referred to in the document as `(I1, ..., IN) -> (O1, ..., OM)` where:
+  * `Ii` are types of inputs of the corresponding function.
+  * `Oj` are types of outputs of the corresponding function.
+  * Neither input nor output types can be function types themselves.

+Function types are not first class, i.e. StableHLO doesn't support values of function types.
+Some StableHLO ops can take functions as inputs, but they are never produced as outputs.

 ## Programs

 StableHLO programs consist of functions.
 Each function has inputs and outputs